 Today, decades into its modern history, Oman is on the cusp of a new mining and mineral development renaissance – this time around encompassing a diverse portfolio of metallic and non-metallic minerals distributed across the length and breadth of the Sultanate.
 Besides copper, Oman is also richly endowed with deposits of limestone, gypsum, quartz, silica, marble, chromite, laterite, magnesium and kaolinite, among an array of other minerals.

 In the government’s view, mining ticks all of the boxes as a new economic sector with the potential to enhance Oman’s long-term economic diversification.
 A new Mining Law, underpinned by a robust regulatory framework, is on the anvil to help attract local and international investment into this nascent industry.
-Charged with driving the sound growth of this promising economic sector is the Public Authority for Mining (PAM).
+Charged with driving the sound growth of this promising economic sector is the Ministry of Energy and Minerals.

 Established in 2016 with a capital of 100 million Omani Rials, Minerals Development Oman (MDO) is as a partnership between: